BUNKER PRICES: G20-VLSFO Index Rallies

 Global VLSFO prices remain well below their position at the start of 2023.
 Image Credit: Ship & Bunker

-On Wednesday morning Brent crude futures were trading down by $0.26/bl at $74.65/bl as of 9:34 AM in London.
-In metric tonne terms that would be equivalent to a $1.96/mt rise in bunker prices.
+On Tuesday morning Brent crude futures were trading down by $0.02/bl at $75.97/bl as of 8:22 AM in London.
+In metric tonne terms that would be equivalent to a $0.15/mt fall in bunker prices.